mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

     port NAME AGG1 <AGG2> <AGG3> ...

 where ``AGG1`` is an aggregate specification.
 Portfolios can have one or more units.
-The DecL may be split over multiple lines if each aggregate begins on a new line and is indented by a tab (the same as a Python function).
+The DecL can be split over multiple lines if each aggregate begins on a new line and is indented by a tab (like a Python function).

+**Example.**

-**Example.** Here is a three-unit portfolio built using a DecL program.
+Here is a three-unit portfolio built using a DecL program.
 The line breaks and horizontal spacing are cosmetic since Python just concatenates the input.

 .. ipython:: python
     :okwarning: